-Respect for family and Ancestor worship are traditional Vietnamese values deemed essential to the nation’s establishment and for its continuity.
-Filial piety especially is regarded highly and seen as an important factor in evaluating a Vietnamese person’s morals and character.
+Vietnamese culture respects family and ancestor worship as essential values for the nation’s establishment and continuity.
+People especially regard filial piety highly and use it to evaluate a person’s morals and character.
 The Hoa Lư Festival celebrates these traditional cultural traits.

 The annual celebration honors national hero Dinh Bo Linh, the renowned Emperor who united the country into Dai Co Viet and founded Vietnam’s first feudal dynasty.
 Due to their close association, the Festival also pays homage to the tremendous contribution of King Le Hoan, King Dinh’s successor who presided over the subsequent early Le dynasty.